mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 *ConceptB* inside *LanguageB* wants to have a child or reference of type *ConceptA* inside *LanguageA*.

-- To *LanguageB.structure*, add dependency to *LanguageA.structure*.
+- To *LanguageB.structure*, add a dependency to *LanguageA.structure*.
   Even if the IDE complains about the dependency being "out of scope," click *ok*.
 - MPS automatically adds a *Used Language* from *LanguageB* to *LanguageA*.